Historic election wins for women in Coastal Empire

 SAVANNAH, Ga.
-(WSAV) – Nearly a half-dozen women earned a place in history in the 2019 elections winning seats where only men have served before.
+(WSAV) – Nearly a half-dozen women earned a place in local history Tuesday, winning seats where only men have served before.

 In Bulloch County, three women defeated male incumbents — a first in Statesboro’s 216-year history.
 Venus Mack, Paulette Chavers and Shari Barr are the first women ever elected to the city council.